*The contents are subject to change to prevent the spread of COVID-19.

 - The use of trekking poles is prohibited on the entire course.
 Picking up and using tree branches as trekking poles is also not allowed.

 - You must stay on the trail at all times.
 Do not step off the trail to shortcut corners.
-There will also be several “no passing” sections in environmentally restricted areas where you will not be able to pass each other in order to protect the environment.
-Please abide by all other restrictions that may also applied during the race.
+There will also be several “no passing” sections in environmentally restricted areas where you will not be allowed to pass each other.

-- Picking up or damaging plants, animals, fungi and rocks found along the race course as well as within the overall race area is prohibited.
+- Picking up or damaging plants, animals, fungi, and rocks found along the race course as well as within the overall race area are prohibited.

 - Please use the toilets located at each aid station.
 Also, please carry and use a portable/disposable toilet and use it if you are unable to wait.
 Do not throw away toilet paper or used portable/disposable toilets along the trails.
-All toilet paper or used portable/disposable toilets must be carried out with you.
+All toilet paper or used portable/disposable toilets must be carried home with you.

 3. CONSIDERATION FOR OTHERS